 Wildrose Charcoal Kilns are located in the western part of the National Park in the shadow of Death Valley’s highest mountain, Telescope Peak (11,049 feet).
 These were originally designed by Swiss Engineers and built by Chinese laborers (opened in 1879) to provide fuel for processing silver/lead ore at the Modock Mine smelter (located some 30 miles away).
 There are a number of these kilns very well preserved and you can walk into any of them.

 These kilns are located at about 6,800 feet; in an area that often receive snow in the winter.
 One year we visited at the end of May and it was snowing here.
 Weird.
 Take the paved Emigrant Canyon road after climbing much of the long grade out of Stovepipe Wells to the Wildrose Campground.
 From there continue on the narrow paved Wildrose Canyon road to where it becomes dirt.
 Drive for about 2 miles to the dirt parking area right next to the kilns.
 This dirt road is passable for most vehicles – lots of small rocks on the road but nothing to bad.
 Drive slow.
 From behind the southern most kilns there is a 4.2 mile one way trail leading to the top of 9,000+ Wildrose Peak.
-If you continue driving past the kilns the road becomes much more steep and rugged (4w drive required), you will reach the 7 mile one way trailhead to the top of 11,000+ foot Telescope Peak.
+If you continue driving past the kilns the road becomes much more steep and rugged (4w drive highly recommended – this road often closed in the winter at the gate near the kilns, due to snow), you will reach the 7 mile one way trailhead at Mahogany Flat Campground leading to the top of 11,000+ foot Telescope Peak.

 Westside Road is a dirt very flat road that leads off of highway 190 on the west side about 6 miles south of Furnace Creek, just past the dirt turnoff to Artists Drive (which leads off of the east side of highway 190).
 This is approximately a 40 mile long dirt road – its suitable for cars (we have driven a 2wd vehicle it’s entire length) – although expect some washboard and several bumpy sections of roadway.
 This is a lonely road, depending on the time of year you may not even see any other vehicles on this road for the entire length.